westpoint-robotics/usma_bhg/README.md

 `sudo /opt/ros/melodic/lib/mavros/install_geographiclib_datasets.sh`

 #3.
 Xenics SDK Install
+- The Xenics SDK is located in a file called "SDK_Linux_27.zip" located in RRC BHG sharepoint site or can vbe downloaded from the Xeneth web site at [Xenics SDK](http://support.xenics.com/Support/Linux_SDK_27.zip).
+- Extract this file and follow the instructions.
-- Install [Xenics SDK](http://support.xenics.com/Support/Linux_SDK_27.zip) and dependencies.
+- Install and dependencies.
 Follow directions for Ubuntu 18.04 for AMD 64 architecture.
 - Extract the files and cd into the created directory and run the below commands.
-&nbsp;&nbsp;&nbsp;`sudo apt-get install libusb-0.1-4`
+`sudo apt-get install libusb-0.1-4`
-&nbsp;&nbsp;&nbsp;`sudo dpkg -i xeneth_2.7.0-181_amd64.deb`
+`sudo dpkg -i xeneth_2.7.0-181_amd64.deb`
 - Add ip address into your local network
 	- Go to Settings > Network > Wired, and click (+) button to add Gobi camera
 	- In `Identity` tab, put the camera name (ex. `gobi`)
 	- In `IPv4` tab, select `Manual` and enter the following information